Fundamentals of Medical Decision Making [ESP70]

 Faculty: Prof. John Wong, MD

-Teaching methods: Interactive lectures, exercises and practicums.
+Teaching methods: Interactive lectures, breakout group discussions and exercises.

 The student is able to: